A Healthy and Safe Environment for You

 We pride ourselves on making our campus a supportive, safe place for you to learn, grow, and thrive.
-From our on-campus Student Health Center to our counseling services, from police and fire services to our CruzAlert emergency messaging system, our students’ well being is at the heart of our on-campus infrastructure.
+From our on-campus Student Health Center to our counseling services supporting mental health, from police and fire services to our CruzAlert emergency messaging system, our students’ well being is at the heart of our on-campus infrastructure.

 Student Health Outreach & Promotion (SHOP) promotes healthier choices by offering advising and education on alcohol and other drugs, sexual health, recovery, wellness, and other topics.

 We have psychiatrists on staff who can help students with therapy and prescribe medications.

 If you or a friend are experiencing a crisis that needs immediate attention, do not wait!
 Contact our 24-hour crisis line at (831) 459-2628.

 Our LGBTQ+ counselors are knowledgeable about intersecting and non-binary identities, polyamory, the coming out process, homophobia and transphobia, adjustment to college, family concerns, trauma, self-esteem, and much more.

 The UCSC Campus Advocacy, Resources & Education (CARE) office provides free and confidential services to students impacted by stalking, dating/domestic violence, and sexual assault.

 UC Santa Cruz publishes an Annual Security & Fire Safety Report, based on the Jeanne Clery Disclosure of Campus Safety and Campus Crime Statistics Act (commonly referred to as the Clery Act).
 The report contains detailed information on the campus’s crime and fire prevention programs, as well as campus crime and fire statistics for the past three years.
 A paper version of the report is available upon request.